Carlitos5336/valle-nuevo-ai-iot-monitoring/README.md

 **Carlos Ogando**
 (Data Scientist | AI Enthusiast)

-The thesis document is shared for academic and reference purposes.
-Please cite appropriately if used.
+**IMPORTANT: The thesis document is shared for academic and reference purposes.
+Please cite appropriately if used.**

 ---